AravisProject/aravis/README.md

 ./autogen.sh
 ```

-Thereafter the normal sequence for compiling and installing Aravis is:

 #### Building on Mac OS X

 Using the GNU build system on Mac OS X is not directly supported, but can be mimicked by augmenting the install procedure above with some environment settings: